Skip to content

 Auth

-Four levels:
+Five levels:

-• Public: GET /health only.
+• Public: GET /health and GET / (JSON API index).

 Design Decisions & Edge Cases